OsProgramadores/op-bot/docker/README.md

 bot_1  | 2017/07/22 20:18:19 Authorized on account osprogramadores_bot
 ```

-If you find some problem, read the error messages carefully, as they usually explain what went wrong.
+In case of problems, read the error messages carefully, as they usually explain what went wrong.
 Also make sure you did the previous steps correctly.

 And that's it.